MatthewDailey/selbi-v2/README.md

 To execute tests (and code in general), you'll need to include the ES6 compiler Babel.
 To do this add `--compilers js:babel-core/register` as an argument.

+You should be able to run all the tests in a project via `npm test`.

 Firebase and Google Cloud
 -------------------------
 The Selbi backend is powered by Firebase.
 You should install `npm install firebase-tools -g` for easy CLI tools.